surgeventures/click-monorepo/README.md

     docker-compose run --rm <service> <command>

-There are following context in which you can invoke either of the above:
+There are following contexts in which you can invoke `docker-compose`:

 - `/` - development setup of entire system
 - `/apps/<service>` - unit test for specific service